Fannie Mae: 2008 – crisis and conservatorship

 On July 11, 2008, The New York Times reported that U.S. government officials were considering a plan for the U.S. government to take over Fannie Mae and/or Freddie Mac should their financial situations worsen due to the U.S. housing crisis.
 Fannie Mae and smaller Freddie Mac owned or guaranteed a massive proportion of all home loans in the United States and so were especially hard hit by the slump.
 The government officials also stated that the government had also considered calling for explicit government guarantee through legislation of $5 trillion on debt owned or guaranteed by the two companies.

-Fannie stock plunged.
-Some worried that Fannie lacked capital and might go bankrupt.
-Others worried about a government seizure.
-U.S. Treasury Secretary Henry M. Paulson as well as the White House went on the air to defend the financial soundness of Fannie Mae, in a last-ditch effort to prevent a total financial panic.
-Fannie and Freddie underpinned the whole U.S. mortgage market.
-As recently as 2008, Fannie Mae and the Federal Home Loan Mortgage Corporation (Freddie Mac) had owned or guaranteed about half of the U.S.'s $12 trillion mortgage market.
-If they were to collapse, mortgages would be harder to obtain and much more expensive.
-Fannie and Freddie bonds were owned by everyone from the Chinese government, to money market funds, to the retirement funds of hundreds of millions of people.
-If they went bankrupt there would be mass upheaval on a global scale.
+Fannie stock plunged on fears of bankruptcy or government seizure.
+U.S. Treasury Secretary Henry M. Paulson as well as the White House went on the air to defend the financial soundness of Fannie Mae in a last-ditch effort to prevent a total financial panic.
+At that point, Fannie and Freddie underpinned the whole U.S. mortgage market.
+As recently as 2008, Fannie Mae and Freddie Mac had owned or guaranteed about half of the U.S.'s $12 trillion mortgage market.
+If they were to collapse, mortgages would become harder to obtain and much more expensive.
+Since Fannie and Freddie bonds were owned by a variety of investors from the Chinese government to money market funds and the retirement funds of hundreds of millions of people, bankruptcy would lead to mass upheaval on a global scale.